torvalds/linux/Documentation/core-api/unaligned-memory-access.rst

   Vadim Lobanov

-Linux runs on a wide variety of architectures which have varying behaviour when it comes to memory access.
+GNU/Linux runs on a wide variety of architectures which have varying behaviour when it comes to memory access.
 This document presents some details about unaligned accesses, why you need to write code that doesn't cause them, and how to write such code!